cjrosen/at-the-catastrophy-point/README.md

+# At the Catastrophy-Point
+Code following up on the book [At the Catastrophy-Point](http://carljohanrosen.com#catastrophy).

-# At the Catastrophy-Point & The computer as seen at the end of the human age
+## The computer as seen at the end of the human age
-Complementary code to book [At the Catastrophy-Point](http://carljohanrosen.com#catastrophy).
-This code was written for [Olle Essvik's](https://www.jimpalt.org/) book *The computer as seen at the end of the human age* to be published early 2022.
+Some of this code was written for [Olle Essvik's](https://www.jimpalt.org/) book *The computer as seen at the end of the human age*, to be published early 2022.
 It generates images to be part of that publication.

-## Introduction
 There is a point, at which the illusion of a structured geometrical shape dissolves into something else.
 The artist Manfred Mohr refers to this point using a term taken from mathematics: the catastrophy-point.
 In 1974, Mohr explored the limits of the cube, which resulted in a series of works.
-One of these works — a film of two cubes rotating — was my main object of study a few years back.
+One of these works — a film of two cubes rotating — was my main object of study for quite some time.
 I sought a path from the video surface, through an algorithm, towards the code that created the cubes and their movements.
 I believe I've found the algorithm (but not the code) and my process is documented in a book called: *At the Catastrophy-Point: The analytical observer's notes on Complementary Cubes*.

-The renderings presented in this book represent segments of this algorithm, where multiple cubes are overlaid and viewed from different angles around the vertical axis.
+The renderings presented in this book represent this algorithm in segments, where multiple cubes are overlaid and viewed from fixed angles around the vertical axis.
 I would argue they are beyond the catastrophy-point of the cube, as the renderings have predominantly picked up a curvature foreign to the aesthetics of the cube, but much more aligned to that of rotation.
+It is, however, just as true to and dependent on the algorithm that Mohr designed.

+This simple algorithm shapes the world alongside other algorithms.
+The point where algorithms allowed themselves to be deconstructed, reverse-engineered and reconfigured based solely on their output might already be passed.
+If there was ever such a point.

+The complete algorithm and the code written to create these images can be found in this repo.

+## The algorithm
+This repo contains the algorithm discovered through the research process documented in *At the Catastrophy-Point: The analytical observer's notes on Complementary Cubes* (2016)

 The algorithm to rotate the cubes can be python-coded like this: